Early and forced marriage is a tragic reality faced by 10 million girls around the globe every year.1

 Forced marriage is a violation of human rights that destroys the childhood of the girls affected and it has to end.
 With your help we can end early and forced marriage within a generation, by 2030.

-- One in three girls in the developing world will be married by their eighteenth birthday.
+- 1 in 3 girls in the developing world are married by their 18th birthday.
 This can end their chance of completing an education and puts them at greater risk of isolation and violence.

-- Every year, 70,000 girls die in labour because their young bodies just aren’t ready for childbirth.
+- Victims of early and forced marriage typically have children very young.
+Approximately 70,000 girls die in labour every year because their bodies aren’t ready for childbirth.

 What we do

 We believe that education is crucial to reducing the incidence of early and forced marriage.
 This means improving access to quality education for girls, and also educating the wider community to change the social norms that enable forced marriage to continue.
 We work to raise awareness of girls’ rights at community, national and global levels, striving to change both legislation and attitudes.

 Help us end early and forced marriage within a generation by supporting our Because I Am A Girl campaign.